Blogger Outreach

 Replace the dummy text with your actual niche-related keyword, and you should find many blogs connected to your niche:

-Google search results for the keywords "guest post" + "project management"
+SERPs for the query string "guest post" + "project management"

 You can also use blogger outreach tools to find even more relevant sites.